AndunHH/spacemouse/README.md

 To read the eight linear hall effect sensors instead of the joysticks, use the `HALLEFFECT` definition in the config.h. @JarnoBoks provided a complete example: [config_sample_hall_effect.h](spacemouse-keys/config_sample_hall_effect.h) and proceed with the calibration as described in the config file.

+## V2.0.14 with general enhancements, parameters, drift-compensation
+This release is built on the V1.1.0 from AndunHH and holds 6 months of development from me.
+I put it online here for AndunHH to import things to his release so we won't have two versions out here.
+For an ovderview of the new features, read my Whats_new_V2.0.txt file in the root of this release.

+At a glance:
+- enhancements on exclusive-mode for resistive joysticks
+- new modifierFunction to have better control over the form of the curve
+- drift-compensation for hall-joysticks to stop movements when not touched
+- put non-hardware-dependend parameters into the EEPROM of the SpaceMouse-controller
+- no need to compile/download after hardware is adjusted
+- a menu for editing and handling the parameters on the controller via serial menu
+- generally enhanced serial menu

 # Open Source six degree of freedom (6 DOF) mouse with keys, encoder and more
 Repository for a 3D mouse, which emulates a 3Dconnexion "Space Mouse Pro wireless".
 (This repository is NOT affiliated with 3Dconnexion.
 We just reverse-engineered the USB protocol.)